Hear the story behind my art quilt Torrent of Fear in this quilting story video:

 Even with the hand embellishment, Torrent of Fear was one of the fastest and easiest goddess quilts I've ever constructed.
 Just looking at it makes me want to make more quilts with this open style and mix of artistic techniques.

 I hope you enjoyed this quilt story.
-Click the links below to find more stories about goddess quilts to enjoy:
+Click the photos below to find more stories about goddess quilts to enjoy: